digitallawyer/mydisclaimers/index.md

 ## Not your attorney

 I do not currently maintain a license to practice law.
-I am not able to provide you with legal advice, and I am not an attorney.
+I am not able to provide you with legal advice, and I am not your attorney.

 ## In fact, not any advice